Learn how to configure a connection for retrieving files from or delivering files to an FTP server.

 Description: Add a longer server description, if necessary.

-A note about FTPS: Connect will not validate FTPS server certificates; it will accept all certificates.
+Protocol: Select an option from the drop-down list.
+Note: Connect will not validate FTPS server certificates; it will accept all certificates.

 Max connections: Set the maximum number of connections that the server will allow.

 Authentication: Enter the username and password required to log on to the FTP server.
 (If anonymous access is allowed it is often sufficient to specify Anonymous as the username and an email address as the password.)